DpoofikD/PacketMagician/README.md

 # PacketMagician

-Easy tool for constructing and sending custom packets.
+Easy tool for constructing and sending custom TCP or ICMP packets.

+### Warning!

+I am **_not_** responsible for any damage caused by this tool and do not support using it for illegal operations.
+Use it your own risk.

+> *Now water can flow, or it can crash...
+Be water, my friend*

 # Compile: